Satisfactory Academic Progress Policy for Graduate & Law Students

 Graduate Students, Law Students, Faculty and Staff

-Minimum Satisfactory Academic Progress Standards for Graduate/Professional Students:
+Minimum Satisfactory Academic Progress Standards for Graduate/Law Students:

 - Maintain the required GPA.